mimoo/fromager/README.md

 ```

 By design, you can't tweak ocamlformat as it is discouraged.

+To do this with ocamlformat directly:

+- create an `.ocamlformat` file with `version=0.18.0` as content
+- create an `.ocamlformat-ignore` file with files or folders you want to ignore

 ## Enforce formatting in CI by adding a Fromager Github action